 “Rebuilding the voluntary party is crucial not simply because an active grassroots speaks to our, dare I say it, big society values, but because it is often the difference between winning and losing.”

 Becoming a social movement has sound principles and is smart politics.
 It should be where Labour organisationally steals a march on our rival parties in government.
 The potential gains could not be bigger.
 Get it right and our best years are yet to come.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.